autoppia/autoppia_web_agents_subnet/docs/validator.md

 - Deploy **multiple Docker containers**, each running a different demo web project
 - Set up the necessary networking and configurations

-### 3. (Optional) Configure Demo Webs Endpoint
+### 3. Configure Demo Webs Endpoint

-If want another port, or has deployed the Demo-Webs on another server => Edit the `.env` file to configure your environment with the following parameters:
+Edit the `.env` file to configure your environment with the following parameters:

 ```bash
 # Default endpoints - modify these according to your setup